pauldennis2/TextQuest/JsonApiDoc.md

 * teachSpell (spell name) - teaches the Hero the given spell if they don't already know it
 * teleportHero (room name) - moves the Hero to the given room (if it exists).
 Use with caution I guess
 * createItem (item name) - creates the given item and places it in the room.
 You will need to refer to an item in your itemLibrary for anything other than a blank item.
+* swapChest (id of other room) - attempts to swap the chest from this room with the chest from the other room.
+If one of the rooms doesn't have a chest (it's null) the effect is just to move the existing chest around.
+* removeItem (item name) - attempts to remove the given item from the room's list of items (won't find items in chest, hidden items, etc)
+* removeItemFromHero (item name) - attempts to remove the given item from the Hero's backpack.
+Use with caution - you could remove essential quest items.
+* changeRoomName (new name) - changes the display name of the room.
+Use with caution.

 Not fully implemented